omar-hekal/IUST_PersonReId/README.md

 ## About the Dataset

-The **IRIUST** dataset is distinct from international datasets, designed specifically to reflect the cultural and environmental context of Iran.
+The **IUST_PersonReID** dataset is distinct from international datasets, designed specifically to reflect the cultural and environmental context of Iran.
 It captures raw video footage from various locations under diverse conditions (e.g., film quality, lighting, camera angles), making it a valuable representation of real-world scenarios.
 The dataset includes overlapping fields of view from multiple cameras.

 ### Recorded Locations
 The videos were recorded in the following locations, with details summarized in the table below: